cloudmesh-community/fa18-523-60/paper/paper.md

 ```
 ### Aggregation

-Aggregation operation use to process given data and produce the summaries
+Aggregation operations are used to process given data and produce the
-results.
-Aggregation operation collect the data from number of documents and
+summarized results.
+Aggregation operations collect data from number of
-provide collective result by grouping data.
-PyMongo in its documentation
+documents and provide collective results by grouping data.
+PyMongo in
-offers a separate framework that supports data aggregation.
-This
+its documentation offers a separate framework that supports data
-aggregation framework can be used to
+aggregation.
+This aggregation framework can be used to

 > "provide projection capabilities to reshape the returned data"
 > [@www-mongo-aggregation].

-In aggregation pipeline, document pass through multiple pipeline stages which
+In the aggregation pipeline, documents pass through multiple pipeline
-converting documents into result data.
-The basic pipeline stages has filter.
+stages which convert documents into result data.
+The basic pipeline stages
-These filter act like document transformation, help to change output document
+include filters.
+Those filters act like document transformation by helping
- form.
-Other pipelines helps to group or sort documented with specific fields.
+change the output document form.
+Other pipelines help group or sort documents
- Using native operations from MongoDB, the pipeline operators efficient
+with specific fields.
+Using native operations from MongoDB, the pipeline
- aggregated results.
+operators are efficient in aggregating results.

- *$addFields* use to add new field in documents.
-It reshape each documents in
+ The *$addFields* stage is used to add new fields into documents.
+It reshapes
- stream similar to $project.
-The output document will contain existing fields
+ each document in stream similarly to the $project stage.
+The output document
- from input documents and the newly added fields [@www.docs.mongodb].
+ will contain existing fields from input documents and the newly added fields
+ [@www.docs.mongodb].
+The following example show how to add *student details*
+ into the document.

  ```
 db.cloudmesh_community.aggregate([